superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 Before we dive into advanced RAG and pre-retrieval, let's **set up** everything we'll need for this tutorial.

 We'll build a [Haystack](https://docs.haystack.deepset.ai/docs/intro) pipeline using open source (sentence-transformers) embeddings and models from Huggingface.
 In addition, we'll need "accelerate" and "bitsandbytes" libraries to load our generative large language model (LLM) in 4-bit.
-This set up will enable us to run our RAG system efficiently.
+This set-up will enable us to run our RAG system efficiently.
 Indeed, this tutorial is optimized to work within free [Google Colab](https://colab.research.google.com/) GPU environments. **Note** that if you're on Windows or Mac, you may run into trouble setting up [bitsandbytes](https://github.com/TimDettmers/bitsandbytes), as neither are supported yet.
 There are, however, several free virtual linux enviroments available, such as Google Colab and Kaggle.

 ```bash
 pip install haystack-ai sentence-transformers bitsandbytes accelerate -i https://pypi.org/simple/